-A doing well to Study 1 hour of yoga theory per week - can be class structure, history or anatomy
+Study 1 hour of yoga theory per week - can be class structure, history or anatomy - Lots of exciting yoga plans coming up, I've had fun planning new classes.

 Its Monday December 29th, a perfect time to have a restful contemplation of how things are going and how I want to tackle things anew in the new year.
 I'm snuggled up on a sofa as I type, christmas carols still going and christmas tree lights still on - I'm making the most of the last few days of my festive season.
 Along with other things I have found infinitely more challenging and stressful than I imagined, my plans for Progress have really struggled and fallen apart (just like me!)
 But one must go on, its all we can do.
 So I'll make some lists, because that always makes me feel better!